 - Lowers bounce rates

-Knowing why searchers are using the particular keywords they use is an essential ingredient to a winning B2B content marketing strategy.
+Knowing why searchers are using the particular keywords they use is an essential ingredient to a winning content marketing campaign.
 It shows that you understand your target audience and results in you easily building authority and credibility in your niche.

 6. Personalization That Comes From Using Data About Visitors

 B2B buyers are usually (wrongly) regarded to make their purchase decisions like robots — with no emotion.

 Remember, B2B buyers are human beings.
 As such, it’s impossible to separate them from their emotions.

 What does this have to do with content marketing trends for 2022?

 Studies show that 77% of consumers choose, recommend, or pay more for a brand that provides personalized experiences.
 Because of this, B2B marketers need to ensure personalization is part of their content strategy.